 • See Library website for reservation procedures, room availability, and availability of furniture and equipment.
 Cancellations should be made as soon as possible.

-• GPLD cardholders who are 18+ years of age may reserve the First Floor Meeting Room or Conference Room up to 60 days in advance.
+• GPLD cardholders who are 18+ years of age may reserve the First Floor Meeting Room or Conference Rooms up to 60 days in advance.
 A minimum of 48 hour setup notice may be needed to accommodate requests for furniture arrangements and/or equipment rental.
 Call the Library for more information and specific requests.

 • Boxed meals, light refreshments, and covered non-alcoholic beverages which are catered or prepared elsewhere are permitted.
 Decorations that can stand on a floor or table are permitted.
 Nothing may be attached to the walls or ceiling of the Meeting Room or Conference Room.